 The following document is a strategy focused on End of Life Care for Children and Young People.
-Produced by Shropshire Community Health Trust (SCHT) it reflects plans for 2017-2020.
+Produced by Shropshire Community Health Trust (SCHT) it reflects plans for 2021-2024.
 This strategy has been established to support the care of the child at the end of life, at the time of death and beyond.
 It reflects 'what we are good at' and identifies areas for improvement in line with NICE guidance and other key documents.
 The identified action plan is aimed at enhancing current practice to provide a sustainable, high quality and consistent approach to care that will be reviewed for impact and progress.

-The document recognises that in Shropshire children and Young People's (C&YP) palliative and end of life care is being delivered well.
+The document recognises that in Shropshire, Telford and the Wrekin children and young people's (C&YP) palliative and end of life care is being delivered well.
 Services have responded to advancements in technology and the increasing numbers of children and young people with life limiting illnesses that go on to access palliative and end of life care.
-However this review process has allowed us to look at how we can add strength to current services and reflects an approach to delivery that aligns to our Trust values.
+However, this review process has allowed us to look at how we can add strength to current services and reflects an approach to delivery that aligns to our Trust values.

-SCHT offers a multi-agency, person-centred approach to end of life care for C&YP (0-18 years) that is flexible and responsive at different stages of life limiting illness.
+SCHT offers a multi-agency, person-centred approach to end of life care for C&YP (0-19 years) that is flexible and responsive at different stages of life limiting illnesses.
 SCHT recognises that child and families must be central to the care provided and given choice.

-When a child is diagnosed to have a life limiting or life threatening condition, the children's palliative care team are instrumental in coordinating careful planning and facilitating complex decision-making with children and their families.
+When a child is diagnosed to have a life limiting or life-threatening condition, the Children's Community Nursing (CCN) team are instrumental in coordinating careful planning and facilitating complex decision-making with children and their families.
 SCHT promotes a care pathway approach to children's palliative care and with its partner's aims to reduce inconsistencies surrounding end of life care for children and young people.

-The children's palliative care team signposts families to comprehensive bereavement care and recognises the heavy emotional weight paediatric palliative care has by supporting staff with various mechanisms of supervision.
+The Children's Community Nursing signpost's families to comprehensive bereavement care and recognises the heavy emotional weight paediatric palliative care has by supporting staff with various mechanisms of supervision.

 Areas have been identified for further development such as Transition to adult services, increased service user feedback, staff training and earlier identification of children who may need an Advanced Care Plan.
 We recognise that Transition planning needs to start earlier in the child's life and collaboration with adult services must be more robust.
-Increased staff training is an area identified for future development, this would support staff to work with this very complex client group, enhance quality of care thus helping to reduce inconsistencies in service provision.
+Increased staff training is an area previously identified for future development and the availability has been increased to support staff to work with this very complex client group, enhancing quality of care thus helping to reduce inconsistencies in service provision.
 We know that numbers of children with life limiting illness are increasing and workforce planning needs to align with these projections to ensure we have adequate capacity in the future.
-It is also acknowledged that a central database of children requiring palliative care would greatly assist earlier identification and improve analysis of current figures.
+It is also acknowledged that a central local database of children requiring palliative care would greatly assist earlier identification and improve analysis of current figures and this is now in development.

-This document includes an action plan of measureable outcomes that address the gaps locally and also includes NICE recommendations to be monitored to ensure continued high quality service delivery.
+This document includes an action plan of measurable outcomes that addresses the gaps locally as well as NICE (2017) standards to be monitored to ensure continued high quality service delivery.